 Companies have been asked to create long-term sustainable practices, protect the environment, respect society's well-being, and tackle as many UN sustainable goals as possible.
 Meanwhile, these same companies are also expected to improve profitability and increase market share for current shareholders.
 The challenge is here.
 And the solution to get there can be a complicated journey.

 Startups, such as Ogoori, have been developed from scratch with sustainability at their core.
-Ogoori’s model includes green growth, a circular closed loop for consumption, and a regenerative standard that clean up nature through its operations.
+Ogoori’s model includes green growth and a circular closed loop for consumption.
 While established companies, in general, continue to adopt their old way of doing things to be "more sustainable."
 Sustainability has to be incorporated into the core of the business model so that all departments are aligned to make a circular impact.